 Be intentional with your kids and give them the money you wish to bequeath them before you die.
 Dead people can’t give money away.
 Perkins’s input on leaving money to charity is the same as with children.
 Better to give the money while you are alive and can help influence how your money is spent!

 People need health, time, and money for great experiences but we often don’t have them all simultaneously.
 When we are young, we have health and time but little money.
 When middle-aged, we often have health and money but little time.
-Then we retire and have time and money but less health.
+Then we retire and have time and money but less health and energy.

 Bucket lists are a popular tool for listing out experiences you want to have before you “kick the bucket.”
 Perkins recommends “time bucketing” instead – so you can time your experiences for optimal effect.
 Do your skiing when you are young and healthy (and recover quickly) and wait till you are older to play golf and go to the theater.
 Perkins also notes the benefit of having experiences earlier.
 What if you get sick, hurt, or die?
 Also, it is better to have a profound, “life-changing” experience when you are young and still have time to change your life!